glacials/twos.dev/src/warm/guide.md

 1. **Succinctness**: The more people who will read what you're writing, the higher the cost/benefit of spending more time writing it.
 (For widespread pieces, my "writing time" is 90% editing.)
 [More](http://www.paulgraham.com/simply.html), [even more](http://www.paulgraham.com/useful.html)
 2. **Agree on a vision**: Coordination is slow.
 Once we agree on a shared vision, it's easier for everyone if we trust (and authorize) each other to make the right decisions in motion.
 3. **Async, by default**: A thirty-second interruption can set me back 30 minutes.
 I like to bring more conversations async: tickets, pull requests, recordings.
-[More](https://heeris.id.au/trinkets/ProgrammerInterrupted.png)
+[More](https://heeris.id.au/trinkets/ProgrammerInterrupted.png), [even more](http://www.paulgraham.com/makersschedule.html)
 4. **Tickets, by default**: As a forgetful person I love single-origin paper trails.
 5. **Speak in customer problems**: Even if a solution "feels right" be prepared for me to ask what customer problem it solves.
 The one free pass is tech debt, since we all know how it impacts customers.
 6. **Know when to meet**: Async communication has its limits [2].
 If things are getting heated, misunderstood, or blocked, throw a meeting on my calendar or [pop in](thepopin.html).